|

 movie with no strings attached and we got the ownership of the recording

+of the Evolution LP.
 The album was recorded at Unisound in Pymont we

 treated it as a live show being recorded, it took 2 ½ hrs,